-Realisations from the Venture Portfolio of £93 million included only £23 million from the sale of venture assets, announced in September 2009, and represented 42% of the opening Venture Portfolio value.
+Realisations from the Venture Portfolio of £93 million included only £23 million from the sale of venture assets, announced in September 2009, and represents 42% of the opening Venture Portfolio value.
 This percentage increases to 73% if realisations that have been agreed as part of the £128 million sale are included.
-More detail is provided on this transaction on page 19.
+More detail is provided on this transaction in the Non-core activities section.